Limit Theorems for step reinforced random walks with regularly varying memory: Introduction

 The fluctuations of the walk is shown to be diffusive in the entire subcritical regime $p<p_c$.
 We also provide an explicit expression for the covariance kernel of the limiting Gaussian process.
 See Theorem~\ref{Invariance principle} for details.
-This extends and completes the behavior reported in Theorem~3.2 of~\cite{bertenghi2024universal}, where the result has been proved for the regime $p\in\left( \frac{\gamma}{\gamma+1}, \frac{\gamma+1/2}{\gamma+1} \right)$ only.
-The proof in this article for the regime $p\in\left[ 0, \frac{\gamma}{\gamma+1} \right)$ is complementary and similar to the proof in~\cite{bertenghi2024universal}.
-However, the covariance kernel of the limiting Gaussian process is exactly the same for both the regimes and has a removable discontinuity at $p=\frac{\gamma}{\gamma+1}$.
-In that sense, $\widehat{p}=\frac{\gamma}{\gamma+1}$ is also a critical point.
-The proof of diffusive fluctuations requires more careful analysis for the case $p=\widehat{p}$, but the covariance kernel of the limiting Gaussian process makes it continuous in $p$.
+This extends and completes the behavior reported in Theorem~3.3 of~\cite{bertenghi2024universal}, where the result has been proved for the regime $p\in\left( {\gamma}/{(\gamma+1)}, p_c \right)$ only.
+The covariance kernel of the limiting Gaussian process is exactly the same for both the regimes $\l[0,{\gamma}/{(\gamma+1)}\r)$ and $\l({\gamma}/{(\gamma+1)},p_c\r)$ and has a removable discontinuity at $p={\gamma}/(\gamma+1)$.
+In that sense, $\widehat{p}={\gamma}/(\gamma+1)$ is also a critical point.
+The proof of diffusive fluctuations requires more careful analysis for the case $p=\widehat{p}$, but the covariance kernel of the limiting Gaussian process makes it continuous in~$p$.
+See Proposition~\ref{prop: tightness in subcrit}.